• Skip to primary navigation

 If you're in Versailles in October, do pop in to the Fête des Saveurs.
 It's also where various local gardening clubs show visitors how to create compost, how to create a shelter for ladybirds, make your own apple juice - plus how to construct a 'hotel' for insects.

-However, at their shop at any time of year - or at the market in Versailles - it's where you can buy their freshly pressed apple juice and rhubarb nectar.
-It's also where you can pick up fascinating gardening books on growing your own fruit and vegetables.
+You can buy their freshly pressed apple juice and rhubarb nectar at their shop at any time of year - or at the market in Versailles.
+They also have gardening books on how to grow your own fruit and vegetables.

 Potager du Roi (King's Kitchen Garden)